Assistant Professor, Nursing, Mental Health

 Appointees will be expected to establish an independently-funded collaborative research programme.
 This programme should align with the Research and Innovation constituent strategy of the DCU Strategic Plan and should foster collaboration(s) both within and beyond the School of Nursing, Psychotherapy and Community Health.
 Research should also be aligned with national and local nursing and healthcare priorities, and relevant national and EU priority areas.

 Service and Contribution to University & Society

 Appointees will undertake administrative functions related to the activities of the School of Nursing, Psychotherapy and Community Health and Faculty of Science and Health.
 Such duties are defined by the Head of School and may include: programme co-ordination; participation in University committees; representation of the School in marketing to and recruitment of students; participation in open days; organisation of conferences and seminars, etc.

-- A primary/advanced degree in mental health nursing and be eligible for registration with the Nursing and Midwifery Board of Ireland as a RPN
+- A primary/advanced degree in mental health nursing and be eligible for registration with the Nursing and Midwifery Board of Ireland

 - A minimum of three years’ relevant research experience with a record of high quality university-level teaching

 - A record of original research backed-up by publications in top international journals or, based on career stage, show exceptional promise in this regard.

 The appointee will be required to undertake the following mandatory compliance training: GDPR and Compliance.
 Other training may need to be undertaken when required.